hennessysarah/SoundsLikeThis-Qualtrics-backend/README.md

 2. Download our original application here on github (note, in order for this to work you will need to download Javascript and Node.js to your computer).
    a.
 Unzip the folder, and cd to the folder from your terminal
    b.
 Type “node index_BCI.js” into terminal
    c.
-Go to the website displayed in the terminal output
+Go to the website displayed in the terminal output.
+Log in to your premium spotify account.
    d.
 Now the app is running and you may continue!

 3. Create your Qualtrics survey.
 You may download a copy (a .QSF file) of a simplified example from our lab here on github.
 In this example, we asked participants to enter a “nostalgic song”, and then the goal was to find a musically-matched song that was unfamiliar.
 If a musically-matched song was rated as familiar, the survey would present the participant with another musically-matched song up to 10 more times.
 (See instructions on how to import a QSF file into Qualtrics [here]([url](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/))).